Home › Business Deductions › Are Home Improvements Tax Deductible

 Redecorating vs. correcting a design flaw

-Are home improvements tax deductible this year?
+What home improvements are tax deductible in 2024?

 Some tax-deductible home improvements can give you a tax benefit before you sell your home.
 In some situations, changes to your apartment can be eligible, too.